 - help you acquire knowledge and understanding of education through a historical perspective

-- enable you to critically review arguments and analyse the experience of education from the 18th century to the present day
+- enable you to critically review arguments and analyse the experience of education

-- support you in undertaking a research study on an aspect of history of education in an international perspective.
+- support you in undertaking a research study on an aspect of history of education in an international perspective

 This masters degree provides the opportunity to:

 - study a programme that is unique in the UK